Sara C. Bronin

 In the area of land use, Bronin chaired the planning and zoning commission of Connecticut’s capital city for seven years, leading its nationally-recognized efforts to overhaul its zoning code and to adopt a new decennial city plan.
 In that role, she also spearheaded the city’s first climate action plan and helped create a City Sustainability Office.
 In 2020, she founded DesegregateCT, a pro-homes grassroots coalition that successfully advanced the first major statewide zoning reforms in several decades.

-Bronin was also appointed by President Biden in 2023 to serve as a Trustee of the American Folklife Center of the Library of Congress.
+Bronin was also appointed by President Biden to serve as a Trustee of the American Folklife Center of the Library of Congress.

 Consulting & Practice